Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Funny is at least like ironic.
 I think people that genuinely assign blame for something that's like literally, you know, that you'll carry for the rest of your life.

-Because what happened was, we remember, they decided to leapfrog over or pole vault over the whole idea that in the previous several days we were doing the film, we did a protocol that we did the same thing and nobody came up to me in my shooting in the film.
+No, because what happened was, remember, they decided to leapfrog over or pole vault over the whole idea that in the previous several days we were doing the film, we did a protocol that we did the same thing, and nobody came up to me in my shooting in the film.

-You don't know what to do.
+You don't know what that is.
 But I just want to say, because you did bring it up, one, two, three, four, five days, no one came up to me and said, hey, let's do it this way.

 It was only after the fact that they said, oh, we're supposed to do it this way.
 But let me just close.

 I don't want to.
-But I want to end it upon that.
+But I don't want to end on a positive matter.

 And I'm sure the same is true with you, which is that you get to the point where, I mean, I'm older now, but when you get to the point where you think less about where you get love than where you give love, one of the more frustrating and even painful things in life is you have nobody to give your love to.